xuwang/aws-terraform/TROUBLESHOOTING.md

 fleetctl status hello.service
 ```

-To see the output of the service, call:ß
+To see the output of the service, call:
 ```
 fleetctl journal hello.service
 ```